MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- AllowLocalLogOn-Description-Begin -->
 <!-- Description-Source-DDF -->
-This user right determines which users can log on to the computer.
+This user right determines which users can log on to the computer

+> [!NOTE]
-**Note**: Modifying this setting may affect compatibility with clients, services, and applications.
-For compatibility information about this setting, see Allow log on locally (<https://go.microsoft.com/fwlink/?LinkId=24268> ) at the Microsoft website.
+> Modifying this setting may affect compatibility with clients, services, and applications.
+For compatibility information about this setting, see Allow log on locally (<https//go.microsoft.com/fwlink/?LinkId=24268> ) at the Microsoft website.
 <!-- AllowLocalLogOn-Description-End -->

 <!-- AllowLocalLogOn-Editable-Begin -->